position

 5. Are ceramic foam filters compatible with all alloys?

-Most are formulated for specific alloy families.
-Alumina works well for aluminum; zirconia and SiC are chosen for higher temperature or more reactive melts.
-Check manufacturer compatibility tables.
+Most filters are formulated for specific alloy families.
+Alumina works best for aluminum alloys; Zirconia and Silicon Carbide (SiC) are preferred for higher temperature or more reactive melts like steel or iron.
+Refer to manufacturer compatibility tables before selection.

 6. Do pyrometric cones need calibration?